 Given some soapy liquid in which to dip a bubble hoop, a child will experiment with waving the bubble wand faster or slower, or blowing through the hoop with more or less gusto, until just the right balance is achieved.
 Children want to make big bubbles, but not so large that they immediately pop.
 Once the youngsters have the knack striking the necessary balance between viscosity and air pressure — it is inevitable that some durable bubbles will be made.

 The implication here is subtle.
-In that specific range of conditions (a sufficient amount of substance with good viscosity, coupled with appropriate air pressurization) in which bubbles may form and persist, is surely where bubbles will be found, whether scrutinized by a specialized scientist or marveled at by an excited child.
+In that specific range of conditions (a sufficient amount of substance with good viscosity, coupled with appropriate air pressurization) in which bubbles may form and persist, is surely where bubbles will be found, whether scrutinized by a specialized scientist or marveled at by an enchanted child.

 The video below will show how standing waves provide attractors to light-weight objects, allowing them to be suspended in midair.